bergdodson/PHSX815_Week6/README.md

 ## HW7
 This file contains the code for HW 7.
+Since I wasn't sure where to put the discussion on error, I'll put it here.
+It looks like the error I'm getting is proportional to 1/Sqrt(N).

 ### HW7.py
 This file runs the integration for for the function F(x,y) defined over the domain x^2 + y^2 < 1 [Student's note: in order to get anything interesting, this interval was modified to only be the first quadrant (x, y > 0) since F is an odd function].
 The integral is then printed to a file or console, according to user included flags.